zulip/zulip/docs/production/mobile-push-notifications.md

    If you installed your Zulip server with a version older than 1.6, you'll need to add the line (it won't be there to uncomment).

-1. If you're running Zulip 1.8.1 or newer, you can run `manage.py register_server` from `/home/zulip/deployments/current`.
-This
+1. If you're running Zulip 1.8.1 or newer, you can run the registration command:
+    ```
+    # As root:
+    su zulip -c /home/zulip/deployments/current/manage.py register_server
+    # Or as the zulip user, you can skip the `su zulip -c`:
+    /home/zulip/deployments/current/manage.py register_server
+    ```
-   command will print the registration data it would send to the mobile push notifications service, ask you to accept the terms of service, and if you accept, register your server.
+   This command will print the registration data it would send to the mobile push notifications service, ask you to accept the terms of service, and if you accept, register your server.
 Otherwise, see the [legacy signup instructions](#legacy-signup).